NJurquet/ZigZag/README.md

 ### Game

-**ZigZag** is a popular mobile game with over 50M downloads on the Google Play Store.
+**ZigZag** is a popular mobile game with over 50M downloads on the _Google Play Store_.
-The game is simple: the player controls a ball that moves on an isometric zigzag path and changes direction when the player tap on the screen.
+The game is simple: players control a ball moving along an isometric zigzag path and changing its direction by tapping on the screen.
-A direction change will therefore move the ball diagonally to the left or right.
+Each tap causes the ball to move diagonally to the left or right.
-The goal is to stay on the path as long as possible without falling off the edges and collect as much diamonds as possible.
+The primary objective is to stay on the path as long as possible without falling off the edges while collecting diamonds found along the way.

-Each tap/turn will increase the score by 1.
+The game incorporates a scoring system where each direction change increases the score by 1 point.
-When picking up a diamond, the score will increase by 2.
+When collecting a diamond, the score will increase by 2.
-These diamonds can then be used to unlock new ball skins.
+Diamonds can also be used to unlock various ball skins, adding a customization element to the game.

-The game has 5 Google Play Games achievements:
+The game has 5 _Google Play Games_ achievements:

 -   Get a score of 50 points!
 (Uncommon)
 -   Get a score of 125 points!
 (Uncommon)